COVID-19 CARES SMALL Business Assistance Program

 - Businesses Allocated Grant Funding in Round One (Excel File)

-“For a second round, we cannot stress enough how important it is to read the Frequently Asked Questions document and to turn in a fully completed application,” said Legislative Affairs Director Lisa Tennyson, citing the many applications that were missing required documents.
+“We cannot stress enough how important it is to read the Frequently Asked Questions document and to turn in a complete application,” said Legislative Affairs Director Lisa Tennyson, citing the many applications that were missing required documents.

-- Eligibility (too many employees, multiple business applications with the same owner or same employees)
+- Weren’t eligible (too many employees, multiple business applications with the same owner or same employees)

 - App submitted after we ran out of money

 The County will also open up a grant program for COVID-19-impacted nonprofits later this month.